JonJagger/cyber-dojo/readme.txt

 >git show 4:sandbox/filename
 To look at filename's differences between tag 4 and tag 5
 >git diff 4 5 sandbox/filename
-It's much easier and more informative to just click on a dashboard traffic light.
+It's much easier and more informative to just click on dashboard traffic light.